First things First

 Not all doctors in the UK will offer a free reciprocal medical service.
 Therefore, if you want treatment from a National Health Service (NHS) doctor it is wise to register as soon as possible.
 If you wait until you are actually sick you may have to ring around to find a doctor who will treat you.
 By registering before you are sick means when you are sick you have somewhere to go.
 You will need to register with a doctor as a new TR (temporary resident) on their books.

-You are required to register with a doctor who practises in the area in which you are living.
+You are required to register with a doctor who practises in the area in which you live.
 To find out about this, ring the FHSA (Family Health Service Authority) and they will send you a list of GPs in your area.
 Ring Directory Enquires for their number.
 Libraries can also supply you with a list.

 Once you register with a doctor your medical history will follow you wherever you go.
 You are required to sign off from your old doctor before signing on with a new one.
 If you decide to change doctors, the new doctor will request your file from the old doctor.